bob-cd/bob/doc/dev.md

 - Make sure either docker or podman is setup.
 - Run `bb test` from that dir.
 - This brings up all the rest of the cluster and runs the tests in that context and cleans up afterwards.

+#### End to end (E2E) testing (or the lack of it)

+The codebase used to have a full E2E suite which brought up a full cluster and performed all the operations from the API and asserted the effects.

+However, in practice it was observed the tests were quite flaky and the amount of time spent in running them and the value they provided wasn't worth it.
+Hence the follwoing pattern is followed now:

+- Have a shared set of [specs](https://github.com/bob-cd/bob/blob/main/common/src/common/schemas.clj) which:
+  - Defines all the boudaries of each of the services.
+  - Defines all the shape of the data in shared places like the DB and the Queue.
+  - During normal operation, whenever a call to a shared place is made by any service, the data retreived is verified with the spec.
+  - All the unit/intergration tests use these shared specs to verify the effects of calls into the shared places.
+- This in effect, has the similar guarantees as the E2E tests apart from things like network/hardware failures.
+- This is a much more consistent ahd reliable method to not only to run the cluster but to test it as well.
+- When specs are stored and consumed centrally, it offers a much higher guarantee of maintainence and reliabilty of making a cross functional change.